ocaml/dune-www/_posts/2020-03-11-dune-describe.md

     $ dune describe [--lang VERSION] [--format FORMAT] WHAT-TO-DESCRIBE

-Passing `--lang x.y` requests that behaves the same way as version `x.y` of the `dune` binary, not matter its current version.
+Passing `--lang x.y` requests that dune behaves the same way as version `x.y` of the `dune` binary, not matter its current version.
 More precisely, the two promises we make are:

 - that `WHAT-TO-DESCRIBE` will be parsed in the same way as the version `x.y` of the `dune` binary